pstano1/wsei-bsi/README.md

 ## WSEI-BSI

-This repository cotains a CLI implementing some od most known cipher used in the past.
+This repository houses a Command-Line Interface (CLI) that implements various historical ciphers.
+These ciphers were used in the past for secure communication and encryption.

 Supported ciphers:
 - Caesar cipher
 - Polybius square
-- Beale cipher
+- Homophonic cipher
 - Trithemius cipher (tabula recta)
 - Vigenère cipher

-TO-DO:
-- [ ] make a JSON config file for maps & character sets
-- [ ] add comments abotu each cipher and it's modification if one's been done
+### config.json

+Please note that `config.json` may contain sensitive information, and for production scenarios, it's recommended to secure this file and avoid public exposure.
+However, in the context of this educational project, I've included it for instructional purposes and as a reference example.

 ### How to run the app